Insight Tarot - iOS App

 With many cards to swipe through, the user decides to tap the search field instead.

-Searching for "swords," the user taps the Ace of Swords small card.
+Searching for "swords," the user sees all of that Arcana appear.

 Face UP / Face DOWN